beldenge/Zenith/zenith-inference/README.md

     language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist language-model.max-ngrams-to-keep | 500000 | The maximum number of ngrams to keep.
-The list of ngrams will be sorted in descending order by count and then the top number below will be kept. markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) decipherment.evaluator.plaintext | NGramAndIndexOfCoincidencePlaintextEvaluator | The PlaintextEvaluator implementation class name to use evaluation.rest-service.url | http://localhost:5000/probabilities | The URL for the solution evaluator REST service, required only if decipherment.evaluator.plaintext is set to RestServicePlaintextEvaluator application.configuration.file-path | ./config | The path to the application configuration JSON file
+The list of ngrams will be sorted in descending order by count and then the top number below will be kept. markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) application.configuration.file-path | ./config | The path to the application configuration JSON file

 # Algorithm and Scoring